KevinNiemeyer/cryptocurrency-app/notes.md

 Questions:

+- how do I implement hasError? (see coinPageActions) Old questions:
 - On the CoinPage, I want to implement Breadcrumbs as a component, but not sure how to implement the routing for all pages
 - How do I use a variable in the JSON data to set state?
 JSON returns a list, but I need a specific key out of that list based on the coin I've selected.
 How do I access that one value?